jaiams/Hybrid-Logistic-Regression/README.txt

 INSTALLATION ON VSCODE

--Install Python Add-on
+1. Install Python Add-on

--Install The following libraries on VSCODE Using Terminal
+2. Install The following libraries on VSCODE Using Terminal

+INSTALLATION ON XAMPP

+1. Install Xampp
+2. after installing, open xampp
+3. activate apachie and mysql
+4. open browser and type localhost
+5. go to phpmyadmin
+6. create database "logitregression_data"
+7. go to "logitregression_data" database
+8. go to import and press choose file. select the logitregression_data.sql and click GO.

 Option A.
 1. -py pip install -U nltk